Rubric for Papers

 (9-10): The final paragraph of the paper clearly and succinctly recapitulates the main argument(s) of the paper.
 (7-8): The final paragraph of the paper generally recapitulates the main argument(s) of the paper.
 (5-6): The final paragraph of the paper recapitulates the main argument(s) of the paper, although the language used may be vague or unclear.
 (0-4): The final paragraph of the paper fails to recapitulate the main argument(s) of the paper, and may simply end abruptly.

-Rubric for Group project
+Rubric for Research Projects

 Critera Excellent Good Barely Satisfactory Unsatisfactory